ArjunSharda/Mathician/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Thanks for your change to Mathician! -->

 # Changes Description
-Replace this text with a description of the changes you've made.
+Replace this text with a clear description of the changes you've made.

 - [ ] I have reviewed my changes and if it is related with programming, it has been tested.
 - [ ] I understand that these changes will become under the property of Mathician if merged and I agree to let the changes be used in Mathician's repository.